szlend/tracker_test/README.md

+# TrackerTest

+When Phoenix.Tracker nodes connect for the first time, when boths nodes already hold presences.
+Their state will desync.

-# TrackerTest - How to reproduce
+# Steps to reproduce

 ## Node 1
 iex --sname n1 --cookie test -S mix